Sample Notice to Appear

 Even if you do know the date of your first hearing, you should still check the immigration court system regularly, because the date of your hearing can change.

 To pursue your asylum case, it is very important that you go to your hearing in immigration court.
 If you do not go, you could receive a deportation order.
 Watch this video about what happens at your first hearing, and these videos about applying for asylum in immigration court.
+You can also watch this video from another organization that explains what an NTA is in more detail.
 If you move, make sure you update your address with the government.

 This information is not intended to be legal advice.